 Although you can make this Cornbread Casserole recipe for a holiday gathering or your next potluck, it’s also easy enough to make for a weeknight dinner.
 Your entire family will devour it!
 I guarantee there will be no bargaining, no complaints, and no “Do I really have to eat this?”
 Instead, there will be a bunch of empty plates!

 - Yellow cornmeal – Don’t use white cornmeal; it’s not the same.
+(And if you have leftovers, you can make Chili Cornbread Casserole!)

 - Baking powder